Need to know

 It's vital that you weigh up a range of outcomes for your reverse mortgage, as changes in interest rates and home prices will affect how much you (or those who inherit your estate) will get from the sale and how much the bank will end up with.

-One way to take out a reverse mortgage is through the government's little-known Pension Loans Scheme (PLS).
+One way to take out a reverse mortgage is through the government's little-known Home Equity Access Scheme (HEAS).
+This initiative was previously called the Pension Loans Scheme.

 This scheme is for people of Age Pension age.
 You don't actually have to be getting the Age Pension to qualify – if you would get it but you're over the assets and income test, you're still eligible.

-There are three main eligibility requirements to take part in the PLS:
+There are three main eligibility requirements to take part in the initiative:

 - You (or your partner) need to have equity in Australian real estate.